NLnetLabs/cascade/doc/manual/source/intro.rst

 To do this, the operator of a child zone (such as example.com) generates a KSK and then calculates a hash over it.
 This hash (aka digest) is then given to the parent zone (in this case .com).
-The parent zone publishes this digest as a DS record within its own zone file and signs it with its own Key Signing Key.
+The parent zone publishes this digest as a DS record within its own zone file and signs it with its own Zone Signing Key.
 This DS record effectively acts as a secure pointer to the child zone's KSK.
 This process is repeated all the way down the hierarchy.

 Validation
 """"""""""